monarchwadia/blog-monarchwadia.com/_posts/2024-02-12-ai-cost-reduction-for-data-entry.md

 ```

 This is a significant advantage over manual methods, which require re-training for each new category, as well as a similar lead time for re-classifying the existing articles.

+# What are the gotchas?

+* **Accuracy:** The AI model may not always classify the articles correctly.
+It is important to have a human review process in place to catch any mistakes made by the AI model.
+* **Implementation Cost:** Integrating with an AI requires software engineering work.
+It is important to calculate the cost of using the AI model before deciding to use it.
+* **Advanced use cases require skill:** Prompt design and understanding of the AI model's capabilities are important.
+This skill is not as common as traditional software engineering skills.

 # Conclusion